microsoft/TypeScript-Handbook/pages/Decorators.md

 > NOTE&emsp; The *Property Descriptor* will be `undefined` if your script target is less than `ES5`.

 If the *Method Decorator* returns a value, it will be used as the *Property Descriptor* for the method.

+> NOTE&emsp; The return value is ignored if your script target is less than `ES5`.

 The following is an example of a *Method Decorator* (`@enumerable`) applied to the `Greeter` class: